kathywh/Kabeta/doc/Kabeta_Design.md

 ### 4.2 Implementation

-Inject NOP instruction into EX-stage and disable Register File read, PC_RR, IR_RR, PC_IF and Instruction Memory.
+Inject NOP instruction into MA-stage and disable Register File read, PC_RR, IR_RR, PC_IF, PC_EX, IR_EX and Instruction Memory.

 **NOTE:** This implementation is a bit different from MIT β Processor.